Table of Contents

 Treatment of FIV is covered by the Healthy Paws plan, as long as it’s not considered a pre-existing condition.

 If you love your cat like family but aren’t prepared to pay thousands of dollars for an unexpected accident or illness, consider cat health insurance.
-By enrolling as a kitten, you bypass pre-existing conditions exclusions, so you your furry family member and your wallet are protected.
+By enrolling as a kitten, you bypass pre-existing conditions exclusions, so your furry family member and your wallet are protected.
 Start by getting a free quote.